International Council on Clean Transportation: Volkswagen emissions scandal

 The ICCT commissioned researchers at West Virginia University to test Volkswagen diesel car emissions in 2013.
-In May 2014, ICCT alerted the US EPA and the California Air Resources Board that the models displayed much higher levels of nitrogen oxide emissions than permitted by law.
+In May 2014, the ICCT alerted the U.S. Environmental Protection Agency (EPA) and the California Air Resources Board that the models displayed much higher levels of nitrogen oxide emissions than permitted by law.
 In September 2015, the EPA said Volkswagen could be liable for up to $18 billion in penalties for using software on almost 500,000 VW and Audi diesel cars sold between 2009 and 2015 that circumvented emissions regulations, unleashing a controversy that led to multiple regulatory probes worldwide.

-In 2015 an ADAC study (ordered by ICCT) of 32 Euro6 cars showed that few complied with on-road emission limits.
-In 2016 ICCT measured 19 new cars and found that real emissions were 40% higher than they were approved with, primarily due to the lax methods of NEDC-testing.
+In 2015 an Allgemeiner Deutscher Automobil-Club study (ordered by ICCT) of 32 Euro6 cars showed that few complied with on-road emission limits.
+In 2016 the ICCT measured 19 new cars and found that real emissions were 40% higher than they were approved with, primarily due to the lax methods of New European Driving Cycle testing.